 Contact Information Cover Page

 Introduction Page 1

 Temperature Guidelines Page 2

-Components of a Rosphalt® System Page 3
+Components of a Rosphalt System Page 3

 Mix Design Pages 4 - 8

 At the Plant Page 9

 Deck Preparation Pages 10 - 11

 Paving Procedures Pages 12 - 13

 Quality Control Page 14

 References Page 14

-ROSPHALT® LT - INTRODUCTION
+ROSPHALT 50 - INTRODUCTION

-ROSPHALT[®] LT is a thermoplastic, lower temperature, polymeric asphalt mix additive which, when mixed with aggregate and liquid asphalt in a Hot-Mix Asphalt (HMA) Plant, (as per a predetermined Marshall or Superpave mix design), creates a waterproof wearing course which is highly resistant to rutting and shoving.
-In addition, Rosphalt[®] LT mixes are used in high stress areas where superior performance is necessary, such as ports, toll booths, industrial pavements, race tracks, airports and other sites with heavy vehicle loading.
-Rosphalt[®] LT mixes can be used on a variety of different applications, locations and substrates as follows:
+ROSPHALT® 50 is a super concentrated thermoplastic, polymeric plant mix dry additive, that when mixed with aggregate and liquid asphalt in a Hot-Mix Asphalt (HMA) Plant, per a predetermined Marshall or Superpave mix design, creates a waterproofing/wearing course, that is highly resistant to rutting and shoving.
+In addition, Rosphalt mixtures can be used in high stress sites where superior performance is necessary, such as ports, toll booths, industrial pavements, race tracks, airports and other sites with heavy vehicle loading.
+Rosphalt can be used in many applications/locations with use on different substrates, as follows: